prog4biol/pfb2019/README.md

 #### Logging into Your Workstation

 Your workstation is an iMac.
-To log into it, provide the following
+To log into it, provide the following information:
-information:

-_Your username:_ the initial of your first name, followed by your full last name.

-For example, if your username is **srobb** for **s**ofia **robb**
+_Your username:_ admin

-_Your password:_ **changeme**
+_Your password:_ cshl

 #### Bringing up the Command-Line

 To bring up the command-line, use the Finder to navigate to _Applications->Utilities_ and double-click on the _Terminal_ application.
 This will bring up a window like the following:

 ![OSX Terminal](https://raw.githubusercontent.com/srobb1/pfb2017/master/images/terminal_screenshot.png)